Alchemy Resources to hold its Annual General Meeting on 21st of November

 CEO James Wilson's total compensation includes salary of AU$240.0k

 The overall pay is comparable to the industry average

 Alchemy Resources' EPS declined by 1.4% over the past three years while total shareholder loss over the past three years was 41%

-In the past three years, the share price of Australian Finance Group Limited (ASX:AFG) has struggled to generate growth for its shareholders.
-In addition, the company's per-share earnings growth is not looking good, despite growing revenues.
-The AGM coming up on 25 November 2022 will be an opportunity for shareholders to have their concerns addressed by the board and for them to exercise their influence on management through voting on resolutions such as executive remuneration.
-We think shareholders may be cautious of approving a pay rise for the CEO at the moment, based on our analysis below.
+In the past three years, the share price of Alchemy Resources Limited (ASX:ALY) has struggled to grow and now shareholders are sitting on a loss.
+Per share earnings growth is also lacking, despite revenue growth.
+The AGM coming up on 21st of November will be an opportunity for shareholders to have their concerns addressed by the board and for them to exercise their influence on management through voting on resolutions such as executive remuneration.
+Here's our take on why we think shareholders might be hesitant about approving a raise at the moment.

-Over the last three years, Australian Finance Group Limited has shrunk its earnings per share by 2.3% per year.
-Its revenue is up 24% over the last year.
+Over the last three years, Alchemy Resources Limited has shrunk its earnings per share by 1.4% per year.
+It achieved revenue growth of 1,013% over the last year.

-Has Australian Finance Group Limited Been A Good Investment?
+Has Alchemy Resources Limited Been A Good Investment?

 The company's earnings haven't grown and possibly because of that, the stock has performed poorly, resulting in a loss for the company's shareholders.
-In the upcoming AGM, shareholders will get the opportunity to discuss any issues with the board, including those related to CEO remuneration and assess if the board's plan is in line with their expectations.
+Shareholders will get the chance at the upcoming AGM to question the board on key matters, such as CEO remuneration or any other issues they might have and revisit their investment thesis with regards to the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.